HariRaghavan1/sendr/TEST_EMAIL.md

   -H 'Authorization: Bearer YOUR_ACCESS_TOKEN_HERE' \
   -d '{
     "recipient_email": "nbillimo@ucsc.edu",
-    "subject": "Test Email from Bork",
+    "subject": "Test Email from Sendr",
-    "body": "This is a test email from the Bork email outreach platform."
+    "body": "This is a test email from the Sendr email outreach platform."
   }'
 ```